 “Peace” has a serious branding problem – the concept seems hopelessly utopian, out of reach, or too connected to outdated stereotypes to appeal to many activists and ordinary citizens.
 People do not grasp the connection between peace in their homes and communities, and peace on the world stage – and they therefore do not see the everyday actions that we can take to build peace.
 With the rise of powerful, sometimes dangerous new narratives, there is an urgency for us to better understand this changing communications landscape and to adapt and incorporate more savvy strategies with new partners that will shift public narratives.

-PartnersGlobal’s Narratives for Peace Initiative works at the vanguard of our field to promote positive peace narratives, promulgate an understanding that peace is possible, and put peace on the political agenda.
+PartnersGlobal’s Narrative Change for Peace Initiative works at the vanguard of our field to promote positive peace narratives, promulgate an understanding that peace is possible, and put peace on the political agenda.

 We can achieve our goal of re-branding peace, but it will require that the peacebuilding community forge new cross-sector partnerships.
 We are using a systems approach — carefully mapping other efforts, talents and non-traditional allies.